Sab0x1D/mal_cheat/triage_strategy.md

 ---

-## 🧩 Putting It All Together: Mini Workflow
+## Putting It All Together: Mini Workflow Summary

 1. Start with **process chain** → find suspicious child or unusual binary.
 2. Use that to pivot into **network traffic** or **dropped file** (e.g. `.vbs`, `.ps1`, etc.).